 Reykjavik at a glance

-A spellbinding city, Reykjavik is famous for its incredible volcanic surroundings, wild nightlife and superb geothermic pools.
-With a rich and colourful tradition, the Icelandic people bring a well-balanced warmth and vibrancy to a city of extremes that endures long, dark winters and 24 hour light in the summers.
-The world’s northern-most capital, Reykjavik is a unique experience of culture, historic sights and a rugged landscape that will leave you breathless.
+A spellbinding city, Reykjavik is famous for its incredible volcanic surroundings, vibrant nightlife and relaxing geothermal pools.
+The Icelandic people bring a warmth and vibrancy to this city of extremes, a city that endures long, dark winters and 24-hour daylight in the summer.
+The world’s northernmost capital, Reykjavik is a unique experience of culture, historic sights and a rugged landscape that will leave you breathless.

 Getting around